Graduates at Work

 Vanessa Campbell and Alex Brown grow a variety of vegetables, fruit and flowers on their Full Sun Farm, a 17-acre operation located in the Big Sandy Mush Valley in Western North Carolina, near Asheville.

 Katie Davis is the Farm Director for the Jones Valley Teaching Farm in Birmingham, Alabama.

 Emily Freed is the regional production manager for Jacob's Farm/Del Cabo, Inc., one of the largest producers of organic culinary herbs in the world.
 She also founded and owns Farmer Freed Culinary Salt Blends.

 Luke Girdling founded Cyclops Farm in Oceanside, California.

 Matt McCue founded and manages Shooting Star Farm in Fairfield, north of San Francisco.
 An Iraqi veteran, Matt is active in the Farmer-Veteran Coalition’s efforts to create farming opportunities for ex-military men and women.

-Jered Lawson and Nancy Vail started Pie Ranch (pictured above), an educational farm located near Pescadero, California that connects students with the source of their food.
+Jered Lawson and Nancy Vail started Pie Ranch, an educational farm located near Pescadero, California that connects students with the source of their food.